by Pete Prown

 We talk a lot about the bands, musicians or albums that have influenced us, but not so much about how the equipment inspires us.
 If you’ve been playing for a long time, you’ve probably had opportunities to try various instruments, amps, and outboard gear.
 Each one can potentially alter the way you conjure sounds and, in turn, how you approach music.
 Like painting with a wide brush instead of a narrow one, or programming drum sounds instead of pounding on skins, tools and technology can influence art.

 In the ’90s I landed a Telecaster Deluxe Nashville, which coincided with my discovery of surf rock and the twangin’ electrics of the Hellecasters.
 Soon afterwards, my fast, shreddy licks got a little funkier and bluesier and, thanks to this “mexi” Fender plank, my lead playing finally started to grow up.
 The Tele also was ideal for R&B comping, and my rhythm playing finally began to take shape.
-In hindsight, it’s the guitar that carved me into a decent rhythm guitarist.
+In hindsight, it’s the

 The Whole Rig